-- C. Groundwater aquifers typical flow velocities of the order of 1 meter per year sometimes contain very old water but how do you estimate the age? - 1.
-14C dating of groundwater.
-Problem of "hard water" artifacts (dissolution of old calcium carbonate) requires avoidance of aquifers moving through carbonates.
+- Typical flow velocities of the order of 1 meter per year sometimes aquifers contain very old water.
+How do you estimate the age? - 14C dating of groundwater.
+Problem of "hard water" artifacts (dissolution of ancient calcium carbonate) requires avoidance of aquifers moving through carbonates.
+Any 14C date has to be considered "less than or equal to..."